MarkDannemiller/ECE-4385-MEMS-Materials/all-questions.md

 Question 4
 10 / 10 pts
-What is the primary purpose of the SacOx2 layer in the SUMMiT V process? rotor-stator separation in gear hubs lamination of poly2 to poly 3 anti-stiction barrier
+What is the primary purpose of the SacOx2 layer in the SUMMiT V process? x rotor-stator separation in gear hubs lamination of poly2 to poly 3 anti-stiction barrier